csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * Weakness
     * Do not have Backend programming experience.
     * New to professional fields and do not know the process in professional fields.
-    * Always haveing choice difficults and need a lot of time to make a decision.
+    * Always having choice difficulty and need a lot of time to make a decision.

 Xin Yao Yu:
  * Strength